 Have you ever noticed that there’s something about the idea of unconditional love or an unconditional covenant that is hard to swallow?
 It even makes some people nervous and uncomfortable rather than reassured.

 Tom was an elder in his church and was attending a men’s retreat where the guest speaker was Wayne Jacobson teaching about the grace of God from his book, “He Loves Me“.
 Opening night didn’t go very well.
-He said later that as he spoke it felt like as the words came out of his mouth they immediately fell to the floor with a thud.
+Wayne later said that as he spoke it felt like as the words came out of his mouth they immediately fell to the floor with a thud.
 It was a speakers worst fear, he just wasn’t connecting with his audience.
-So, the next morning before the session began, Wayne leaned forward from the lectern and told the audience what he was feeling.
+The next morning before the session began, Wayne leaned forward from the lectern and told the audience what he was feeling.
 He said that as he looked into their faces for an answer the entire room turned their gaze onto Tom who was sitting at the end of the front row with his arms and legs crossed and his head tilted to the side.
+Not exactly what you’d call warm, inviting body language.
 Recognizing that Tom must have some influence with the audience, Wayne looked at him and asked what the problem was.
-Tom sat up straight and said, “Well sonny, it sounds to me like you’re saying these young guys coming up today won’t have jump through the same hoops I forced myself through my whole life”.
+Tom sat up straight and said, “Well sonny, it sounds to me like you’re saying these young guys coming up today won’t have jump through the same hoops that I forced myself through my whole life”.

 I suspect that attitude reflects how a lot of people feel.
 They want to make sure other people pay their dues and that no one gets away with anything.
 The work ethic that we value so much in the West sort of crept into the Church.
 The thing is, a lot of Western values run directly against the grain of the Kingdom of God.